 Architectural Elevations

-• Total height and height of each storey to be provided in metric
+- Total height and the height of each storey are to be provided in metric

-• Fenestration patterns and treatment on the first 10 to 12 metres to reduce bird collisions
+- The arrangement, proportioning and design of windows and doors on the first 10 to 12 metres, to reduce bird collisions

 Contextual Plan